Obligations are in effect·Enrolment deadline: 29 July 2026—21 days remaining

 Once you know you’re regulated — what’s next?

-Six steps every newly captured reporting entity must complete before 1 July 2026.
+Seven steps every newly captured reporting entity must have completed — obligations commenced 1 July 2026 and the AUSTRAC enrolment deadline is 29 July 2026.

 Enrol with AUSTRAC by 29 July 2026

 Register at online.austrac.gov.au — you will need your ABN, business details, and the designated services you provide.
-Enrolment opens from 31 March 2026.
+Enrolment has been open since 31 March 2026.

 Appoint an AML/CTF Compliance Officer in writing